-Committees can be a basic operating tool of your community association.
-By forming committees to handle specific issues, programs, or events, you can effectively delegate tasks and get more people involved in the association.
+The committee is the basic operating tool of your community association.
+By forming committees to handle specific issues, programs or events, you can effectively delegate tasks and get more people involved in the association.

-- Standing committees operate continually and address key issues, such as programming, communications (newsletters), and events.
-The membership, social, civics and community safety are examples of standing committees commonly used by associations. - Special committees (ad hoc) are created to address shortterm issues such as Bylaw reviews, financial reviews, social events, and other specific projects.
-The special committees are dissolved after the issue is addressed to the satisfaction of members.
+- Standing committees operate continually and address key issues, such as programming, communications (newsletters), events, etc. Nominating, Social, Welcome and Safety are examples of standing committees commonly used by community associations. - Special committees are created to address short-term issues, such as specific events or projects, and are dissolved after the issue has been addressed to the satisfaction of members.